 A statement of purpose detailing reasons for seeking a Ph.D. degree in Criminology, future career plans and research interests.

-A professional or academic writing sample providing evidence of the candidate’s academic capabilities
+A sample of written work providing evidence of the candidate’s academic capabilities.
+If an applicant has completed a master's thesis, it should be submitted.

 CURRICULUM REQUIREMENTS